Plant-based milk market in China

 - being high in vitamin D

-Walnut milk is also perceived to contain more nutrients and the growing interest in walnut-based milks can be seen in China, where Yangyuan, a Chinese company, successfully obtained almost USD 630 million funding for its walnut milk product.
+Walnut milk is also perceived to contain more nutrients and the growing interest in walnut-based milk can be seen in China, where Yangyuan, a Chinese company, successfully obtained almost USD 630 million in funding for its walnut milk product.

-Why are plant-based milks so interesting for Chinese consumers?
+Why is plant-based milk so interesting for Chinese consumers?

-Chinese people are genetically predisposed to lactase-deficiency, in fact, around 85% of people suffer from lactose intolerance in China, in particular older generations.
+Chinese people are genetically predisposed to lactase deficiency, in fact, around 85% of people in suffer from lactose intolerance in China, in particular older generations.

 Who are the major players in the plant-based milk market in China?
 And what are their strategies?

-The major players in the plant-base milk market in China are six, and they are all Chinese:
+The major players in the plant-based milk market in China are six, and they are all Chinese: